Galfr1/FireDrone-Flight-Simulator-Core/README.md

 To download the software with GUI please download the exe file (for Windows only).

 For using the algorithe only (without the GUI) we made the "core.py" file.
-This clean file is very clear and have comments to explain the diffrent parts of the code.
+This file is very clear and have comments to explain the diffrent parts of the code.

 To run the core.py file, install python 3 if you don't have it.
 Then open the terminal and navigate to the folder that you saved the file using: